ombhilare999/Microchip-Discovery-kit/MPFS_interfaces/UART_TOP/README.md

 ![Alt text](assets/image-1.png)

 ### Hardware setup:
-- Use the bottom pins (7-12) to connect USB-UART PMOD sensor.
+- Use the bottom pins of PMOD slot JA (7-12) to connect USB-UART PMOD sensor.
 This sensor can be bought from [here](https://digilent.com/shop/pmod-usbuart-usb-to-uart-interface/)

 ![Alt text](assets/image-2.png)